Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Bulldogs have covered the spread twice this season when favored by 24.5 points or more (in three chances).

-- Fresno State's games this year have hit the over on five of 10 set point totals (50%).
+- Fresno State's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

 - Fresno State is 5-4 against the spread and 6-3 overall when the team amasses more than 343.7 yards.

-- The Bulldogs have turned the ball over nine more times (20 total) than the Lobos have forced a turnover (11) this season.
+- The Bulldogs have turned the ball over 20 times this season, nine more turnovers than the Lobos have forced (11).

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.